appgate/fp-rba-dsbsdk-example-flutter-wrapper/README.md

 #### Example

 You will need to know your package name to use this feature.
 This is visible in the `app/build.gradle` of your application.
-To view more on how to implement the `getPackageName` method with a Native Plugin go to extra [section](#register-a-plugin-in-android).
+To learn more about how to implement the `getPackageName` method with a native plugin, go to the [section](#register-a-plugin-in-android).

 ```dart
 import 'package:dsbsdk/dsbsdk.dart';